carj/pyPreservica/docs/index.rst

     >>> content_object.description = "New Content Object Description"
     >>> content_object = client.save(content_object)

-To change the security tag on an Asset or Folder we have a separate api.
+To change the security tag on an Asset or Folder we have a separate API.
 Since this may be a long running process for folders containing many assets you can choose either a asynchronous (non-blocking) or synchronous (blocking call)

 This is the asynchronous call which returns immediately returning a process id ::